PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 ### Exit Battle Timeout:

 After running, wait this long to return to the overworld.
 The program will resume before this time if it detects that that the battle has ended.

+### Target Circling:

+After moving towards a Pokémon, make a circle.
+This increases the chance of encountering the Pokémon if it has moved or if the trajectory missed.

 <hr>